afearbm/new-relic-plugins/cassandra/README.md

 Make a copy of this template and rename it to `plugin.json`.
 Shown below is an example of the `plugin.json` file’s contents.

-**NOTE** You can add multiple objects to the “agents” array to monitor multiple Hadoop instances.
+**NOTE** You can add multiple objects to the “agents” array to monitor multiple Cassandra instances.

 **NOTE:** Each object in the "agents" array should have a unique `instance_name`.